STANDARD TERMS AND CONDITIONS FOR SUPPLY OF GOODS AND SERVICES OF Crosby Straightpoint

 19.1.3 enabling us (and/or a contractor or supplier) to make the Equipment, Products and/or Services available to you/a Delegate nominated by you;

 19.1.5 as otherwise permitted under these conditions and Straightpoint's Privacy Notice.

 19.2 We will not pass Your Data (as defined above) to any third parties unless (a) it is necessary to do so for the purposes of the Contract, or (b) in accordance with our legitimate interest to carry out direct marketing to you, or (c) where we have your consent to direct marketing.
-In those circumstance we may pass Your Data on to, selected third parties (including our contractors and suppliers).
+In that circumstance, we may pass Your Data on to, selected third parties (including our contractors and suppliers).
 We and such other persons may contact you (and your representatives) for marketing purposes (by post, SMS, Telephone, email and other electronic means) and may send you (and your representatives) information about their products and services which we consider may be of interest to you in accordance with our Privacy Notice

 19.3 You acknowledge that for the purposes of the Data Protection Act 1998, the General Data Protection Regulation 2018, the Data Protection Directive, together with (both before and after 25 May 2018)] the UK Privacy and Electronic Communications Regulations 2003 and the [Data Protection Act 2018];

 Straightpoint (UK) Limited is a data controller of any Personal Data that you provide.
 Details of how we use Your Data and how to exercise your rights under the Data Protection Laws are set out in our Privacy Notice.